AndyHuntYork/AudioKit-Course-Materials/9-AKFMSynthInstrument/README.md

 Specifically, we're moving on from audio file play-back, looping, mixing, effects such as reverb, and sequencing, to showing how you can use some of AudioKit's existing [Instrument classes](http://audiokit.io/docs/Instruments.html) to build a synthesizer app of your own.
+These instruments are wrappers around various AudioKit synthesizers and generators.

-This example uses the [AKFMSynth class](http://audiokit.io/docs/Instruments.html#/s:C8AudioKit9AKFMSynth). `AKFMSynth` is a wrapper class around `AKFMOscillator`(http://audiokit.io/docs/Classes/AKFMOscillator.html) that allows you to create multiple "voices" in a synth.
+This example uses the [AKFMSynth class](http://audiokit.io/docs/Instruments.html#/s:C8AudioKit9AKFMSynth). `AKFMSynth` is a wrapper class around `AKFMOscillator`(http://audiokit.io/docs/Classes/AKFMOscillator.html) that allows you to create multiple "voices" of an `FMOscillator`, making it playable as a polyphonic instrument.

+Just like the `AKFMOscillator` that it encapsulates, you can control the following parameters:

+* modulatingMultiplier
+* modulationIndex
+* attackDuration
+* decayDuration
+* sustainLevel
+* releaseDuration

-If you're not familiar with the concept of voices in a synthesizer, they're essentially the number of oscillators you have at your disposal.
-So, if we gave our `fmSynth` three voices (as we do in this example), we'd be able to control three
+If you're not familiar with the concept of voices in a synthesizer, they're essentially the number of oscillators you have at your disposal.So, if we gave our `fmSynth` three voices (as we do in this example), we'd be able to control three oscillators:
-oscillators:

 ```
 fmSynth = AKFMSynth(voiceCount: 3)